scala/improvement-proposals/content/dedented-string-literals.md

 with several (Groovy, Elixir, TOML) having different semantics between the two syntaxes.
 The "ambiguity" of `'''` looking similar to the 1-character string `'\''` also does not appear to be a problem in practice.
-We expect this will provide familiarity for anyone coming to Scala from other languages.
+We expect this will provide familiarity for anyone coming to Scala from other languages, and should be a relatively easy delimiter to lex/parse both in the compiler and in other ancilliary tools (e.g. syntax highlighters, autoformatters, etc.) that should minimize the burden on downstream tool maintainers.

 While it is tempting to come up with clever syntax and novel lexing strategies to add a new multi-line string syntax into the language, that is exactly the wrong approach here.
 Rather,